underlay/tasl/docs/schemas.md

 - A literal type X is a subtype of a literal type Y if and only if X and Y have the same datatype
 - A product type X is a subtype of the product type Y if and only if
   - for every component key K in X, Y has a component with key K, and the type X(K) is a subtype of the type Y(K)
-- A coproduct type X is a subtype of the coproduct type Y if
+- A coproduct type X is a subtype of the coproduct type Y if and only if
   - for every option key K in Y, X has an option with key K, and the type X(K) is a subtype of the type Y(K)
 - A reference type X is a subtype of a reference type Y if and only if X and Y reference the same class
 - If two types X and Y are of different kinds, then neither X ≤ Y nor Y ≤ X